 Wired or Wireless Network

 Start by deciding where you would like your computers to be placed in your office.
 If you want to use wireless networking, it is necessary to buy an internet-connected router.
+Managed IT networking services & solution providers in Ahmedabad, Gujarat, India.
 A Wireless network lets you use your laptop anywhere within your office or home.
 However, as per Microsoft, the cabled connection is the safest and most reliable option.
 If you work in an office, you will require an office computer setup that is safe and secure.

 Connect to the Internet